Out of hours crime solicitor - Call: 020 8660 3383

 • Is there a formal contractual process for agreeing variations? - Many contracts provide a strict process for any variations to be agreed and that the contract can only be varied in a formal way.
 If this clause is not included, be aware that contracts can very easily end up being varied by an exchange of emails or text messages or even verbal communications.

 • Variations are possible by conduct - Whilst in UK law silence does not constitute acceptance, variations can occur based on no express agreement to vary but where variation occurs by conduct.
+As an example, if a supplier regularly invoices a customer, and the customer consistently pays late, without objection from the supplier, this may imply a variation of the payment terms.

 Other reasons a contract may need to be varied